 12.1 The Parties shall agree to an appropriate information sharing accord for the sharing of information in relation to integrated services.
-The information sharing accord shall set out the principles, policies, procedures and management strategies around which information sharing is carried out.
+The information sharing accord shall be based on the Scottish Accord on the Sharing of Personal Information, subject to revision to take account of integration, and shall set out the principles, policies, procedures and management strategies around which information sharing is carried out.

-- 12.2 The Parties will work together to progress the specific arrangements, practical policies and procedures, designated responsibilities and any additional requirements for the sharing of information for any purpose connected with the preparation of an integration scheme, the preparation of a strategic plan or the carrying out of integration functions. - 12.3 The information sharing accord and procedures for information sharing will be agreed by the Parties for the inception of the IJB. - 12.4 The information sharing accord may be amended or replaced by agreement of the Parties and the IJB. - 12.5 The Parties will continue to develop information technology systems and procedures to enable information to be shared appropriately and effectively between the Parties and the IJB.
+12.2 The Parties will work together to progress the specific arrangements, practical policies and procedures, designated responsibilities and any additional requirements for the sharing of information for any purpose connected with the preparation of an integration scheme, the preparation of a sStrategic PP lan or the carrying out of integration functions.

+12.3 (suggest deletion as using SASPI)The Parties shall review the information sharing accord annually and on any such review may amend or replace it by agreement of the Parties and the IJB. (sufficient?)

+12.4 The Parties will continue to develop information technology systems and procedures to enable information to be shared appropriately and effectively between the Parties and the IJB.